awsdocs/amazon-lex-developer-guide/doc_source/how-it-works.md

 1. Deploy the bot\.
 You can deploy the bot on platforms such as mobile applications or messaging platforms such as Facebook Messenger\.

 Before you get started, familiarize yourself with the following Amazon Lex core concepts and terminology:
 + **Bot** – A bot performs automated tasks such as ordering a pizza, booking a hotel, ordering flowers, and so on\.
-An Amazon Lex bot is powered by Automatic Speech Recognition \(ASR\) and Natural Language Understanding \(NLU\) capabilities, the same technology that powers Amazon Alexa\.
+An Amazon Lex bot is powered by Automatic Speech Recognition \(ASR\) and Natural Language Understanding \(NLU\) capabilities\.
+Each bot must have a unique name within your account\.